marrink-lab/MDVoxelSegmentation/README.rst

 :code:`python /path/to/mdvoxelsegmentation_package/mdvoxelsegmentation/plotting.py`

+The graph is created by default and makes use of matplotlib.
+Therefore adjusting the plotting script to make exactly what you need should be rather straight forward.

 It is mainly the force segmentation flag (-fs) and it associated recursion depth (-rd) which have a big impact on performance.
-Turning force segmentation off (-lg 0) is default and perfectly fine if perfect final quality is not needed.
+Turning force segmentation off (-lg 0) is fine if perfect final quality is not needed.
 By default `mdvseg` generates its own `selections.inp` which should cover all basic lipids in Martini.
-However, if some definitions are missing, you can always manually add them to the `selections.inp` (mdvseg does not overwrite an already present `selection.inp`).
+However, if some definitions are missing, you can always manually add them to the `selections.inp` (mdvseg does NOT overwrite an already present `selection.inp`).

 VMD visualization
 ******************